 FM 916 (between Grandview and Maypearl) has no shoulder, is a road with sharp curves, twists and tricky turns that can prove to be very distracting for those unfamiliar with the route.
 From Grandview, FM 916 changes names at the Ellis county line to FM 66 just before Maypearl.
 FM 4 is a commuter connection between Grandview and Cleburne.
 It is heavily traveled.

 "No parking" on Highway 4 shoulder or easement is being enforced.
 This is a safety issue.
 Park only in designated areas off of the highway.

 Be on the look-out for yard sales and church & community fundraisers - they'll be scattered over the area between participating towns.

 Portable restroom facilities are provided in all the downtown areas and at many of the private landowner shows and sales.

-There is plenty of food and refreshments offered in each of the six participating communities.
+There is plenty of food and refreshments offered in each of the participating communities.

-Downtown Maypearl and Venus will have vendors lined up with plenty to look at on their main drag and/or town square.
-Cleburne has scattered sales all over town.
+Downtown Maypearl will have vendors lined up with plenty to look at on their main drag and/or town square.
+Cleburne and Keene has scattered sales about the town.

 If Sunday is the only day you are able to shop, organizers want to let you know that many of our dealers with strict religious convictions will not set up on Sunday.
 There are many Mennonite families that sell handmade furniture, homemade jams, jellies, cakes, breads and pies that you will miss.
-Many say it is noticeably less festive on Sunday but still worthy of your visit.
-However, we hear that the private shows up and down Highway 4 remain fairly full with lots to look at on Sundays.
-Many shoppers save Sunday for a slow stroll through their favorite shopping venues.
-We also hear that on the last day of the show, some dealers don't want to pack it up - hello, Bargain Town!
+Many say it is noticeably less festive on Sunday in the downtown areas but the fields (flea markets) are still usually full and worthy of your visit.

 The highest concentration of landowner shows is between Grandview and Cleburne via HWY 4.